joker-b/AnimTaskMgr/README.md

 AnimTaskMgr provides a simple way to maintain animation performance in web applications while giving your app a chance to get things done that may have nothing to do with animation.

-AnimTaskMgr lwts you through tasks into a queue that will execute as fast as it can while still maintaining good frame rate.
-For each frame, it will execute all the tasks in teh queue, or, if it can't complete them within the time constraint, wait until next frame to continue working through the queue.
-This allows you to freely mix all kinds of tasks into your app without so much need to worry about dropping frames or otherwise provideing a "chunky" timing experience.
+AnimTaskMgr lets you through tasks into a queue that will execute as fast as it can while still maintaining good frame rate.
+For each frame, it will execute all the tasks in the queue, or, if it can't complete them within the time constraint, wait until next frame to continue working through the queue.
+This allows you to freely mix all kinds of tasks into your app without so much need to worry about dropping frames or otherwise providing a "chunky" timing experience.

 ## Typical Use

-Here is a simple "tinkertoy example.
+Here is a simple "tinkertoy" example.

 Lets assume that we have a lot of 3D objects to build at startup time, during which a 3D "spinner" indicates ongoing progress.

-This example adds one object per cycle of requestAnimationFrame() -- therea are alternatives that will be explained further below.
+This example adds one object per cycle of requestAnimationFrame() -- there are alternatives that will be explained further below (for example, building multiple objects per frame).
 Here is an abbreviated example:

 	var ATM = new AnimTaskMgr();